Home > Saving and investing your money > How does the annual ISA allowance work?

 At the start of the new tax year all the allowance limits for adult and child ISAs reset.

-So, from 6 April, you can again put up to £20,000 into adult ISAs, including up to £4,000 into a lifetime ISA.
+So, from 6 April, you can again put up to £20,000 into adult ISAs, including up to £4,000 in a lifetime ISA.
 The junior ISA limit resets back to £9,000.

 Can I put more than £20,000 in an ISA?

-There is no limit to how much money can be in an ISA.
+Technically, yes, but not all at once.
+There's no limit to how much money can be in an ISA.
 The ISA allowance limit applies to how much you can pay in during each tax year (6 April to 5 April the following year).

 Can I have more than one ISA?